Privacy Policy

 Cookies and consent

-You can change or withdraw your choice at any time by clearing the site data in your browser, which will cause the consent banner to appear again.
-You can also block or delete cookies through your browser settings; doing so will not stop you using the calculator.
+You can also change your mind by clearing the site data in your browser (which brings the banner back), or block or delete cookies through your browser settings; doing so will not stop you using the calculator.

 Who we share data with